eBay/tsv-utils/docs/TipsAndTricks.md

 ### Specify TAB as a delimiter in a shell command

 Unix `sort` utilities are able to sort using fields as keys.
-To use this capability on TSV files the TAB character must be passed as the field delimiter.
+To use this feature on TSV files the TAB character must be passed as the field delimiter.
 This is easy enough, but specifying it on every sort invocation is a nuisance.

 The way to fix this is to create either a `bash` alias or a shell script.
 A shell script is a better fit for `sort`, as shell commands can be invoked by other programs.
 This is convenient when using tools like [keep-header](ToolReference.md#keep-header-reference).